Select Edit Sizes from the Window Size pop‑up menu.

 You can also use the search functionality by using the Search icon on the upper-right corner of this screen.
 When you type a search query, the application displays your recent files, Creative Cloud assets, help links, and stock images that match the search query.

+You can click Create New to start creating new Dreamweaver files.
+If you already have files in your system, click Open.
 For information on creating and opening documents in Dreamweaver, see Create and open files.

 The Dreamweaver workspace lets you view documents and object properties.
 The workspace also places many of the most common operations in toolbars so that you can quickly make changes to your documents.